-Continuing Studies Center courses and intensive training programs are available to the general public and provide careerenhancing skills for adults in an increasingly competitive job market.
-Reasonably priced offerings range from preparation for new careers as Pharmacy Technicians, Direct Care Professionals and Dental Assistants to certification courses in PC Repair, Refrigeration Mechanics and Construction Safety.
+Continuing Studies Center courses and intensive training programs are available to the general public and provide careerenhancing skills for adults in a competitive job market.
+Reasonably priced courses range from preparation for new careers as Pharmacy Technicians, Direct Care Professionals and Dental Assistants to certificate programs in A+ certification preperation, Refrigeration Mechanics and Construction Safety.
 CSC works collaboratively with the College's academic departments to develop professional education courses in nursing, radiologic imaging, engineering and architecture.
-The department is approved by municipal and state licensing authorities to offer qualifying courses in fields such as driving instructor education, fire safety, emergency action plan director, real estate and food handling.
+The department is approved by municipal and state licensing authorities to offer qualifying courses in fields including driving instructor education, fire safety, emergency action plan director, real estate and food handling.
 CSC offers classes in sustainability such as: Solar Hot Water, Photovoltaic Installation, Green Roofs/Living Walls, and Wind Turbines.
 CSC also offers personal enrichment courses to enhance quality of life.
 A sampling of courses includes Conflict Resolution, Coping with Change and Financial Literacy.

 Charles Johnston, Director For information call 718.552.1170